Voters in November will get to decide the fate of Gearhart’s vacation rental rules.

 The bid to repeal and replace the regulations issued last fall gathered enough valid signatures to put the measure on the ballot.

-The initiative was presented to the City Council Wednesday night.
+The initiative was presented to the City Council Wednesday, July 6.
 City councilors had three options: pass the repeal and replace ordinance; reject the ordinance and allow voters to decide in November; or reject the ordinance and come up with a competing alternative.

 The council unanimously voted to reject the ordinance and put it on the ballot.